benjaminmgross/visualize-wealth/README.md

    - Treynor ratio: $$\\textrm{T.R.}\\triangleq \\frac{r_i - r_f}{\\beta{i}}$$
    - Information Ratio or Appraisal Ratio: $$\\textrm{I.R.} \\triangleq \\frac{\\alpha}{\\omega}$$, or absolute alpha / tracking error.
 Other formulations include Jensens's Alpha / Idiosyncratic Vol
    - Up / Down beta (or [Dual-Beta](http://en.wikipedia.org/wiki/Dual-beta))

+###`asset_class.py` ToDo

+* Before there was no way to "determine if a fund was a multi-asset class fund" and therefore the algorithm only worked with funds that were of one specific broad asset class (US Equity, Int'l Equity, Fixed Income, Alternatives, etc.)

+    - Consider training a classification algorithm on multi-asset class portfolio strategies to determine when a fund is "multi-asset class" vs. single broad asset class

 * Best broad asset classes to determine "best fit portfolio"